stfc/PSyclone/doc/developers.rst

 :ref:`distributed_memory` Section) the cells in the model are partitioned amongst processors and halo cells are added at the boundaries to a depth determined by the LFRic infrastructure.
-This results in the dofs being replicated in the halo cells, resulting in a dof halo.
+This results in the dofs being replicated in the halo cells, leading to a dof halo.
 As for cells, the LFRic infrastructure maintains the global dof indexing scheme and adds a local dof indexing scheme from 1 to the number of dofs in each partition, including any halo dofs.